 Stew worked for five years in the mental health field before earning his PhD in organizational psychology from the University of Michigan.
-He has published on work/life, leadership, and the dynamics of change, including the widely-cited Harvard Business Review articles, “Work and life: the end of the zero-sum game” (1998) and “Be a better leader, have a richer life” (2008); and "Work+Home+Community+Self (2014); and “The Happy Workaholic: a role model for employees” (Academy of Management Executive, 2003).
-In 2013 Wharton Digital Press published his landmark study of two generations of Wharton students, Baby Bust: New Choices for Men and Women in Work and Family – Allies or Enemies?
+He has published on work/life, leadership, and the dynamics of change, including the widely-cited Harvard Business Review articles, “Work and life: the end of the zero-sum game” (1998); “Be a better leader, have a richer life” (2008); and "Work+Home+Community+Self (2014); and “The Happy Workaholic: a role model for employees” (in Academy of Management Executive, 2003).
+In 2013 Wharton Digital Press published his landmark study of two generations of Wharton students, Baby Bust: New Choices for Men and Women in Work and Family.
+Work and Family – Allies or Enemies?
 (Oxford, 2000) was recognized by the Wall Street Journal as one of the field's best books.
-In the book Integrating Work and Life: The Wharton Resource Guide (Jossey-Bass, 1998) Stew edited the first collection of learning tools for building leadership skills for integrating work and life.
+In Integrating Work and Life: The Wharton Resource Guide (Jossey-Bass, 1998) Stew edited the first collection of learning tools for building leadership skills for integrating work and life.

 Stew serves on a number of boards and has advised a wide range of companies and public sector organizations, including the U.S. Department of Labor, the United Nations, and two White House administrations.
 He gives keynote addresses and conducts workshops globally on leadership and the whole person, creating change, and strategic human resources issues.
-(Here is the 2013 master class he gave for Wharton's Lifelong Learning Tour in San Francisco.)
-The recipient of numerous teaching awards, he appears regularly in business media (The New York Times cited the “rock star adoration” he inspires in his students), was chosen by Working Mother as one of America’s 25 most influential men to have made things better for working parents, has twice been selected by Thinkers50 as one of the “world’s top 50 business thinkers,” and was recently honored by the Families and Work Institute with the Work Life Legacy Award, and is one of 2014's top 10 HR Most Influential International Thinkers, and named in Harvard Business Review's ideas that shaped managment.
+(Here is the master class he gave for Wharton's Lifelong Learning Tour in San Francisco.)
+The recipient of numerous teaching awards, he appears regularly in business media (The New York Times cited the “rock star adoration” he inspires in his students), was chosen by Working Mother as one of America’s 25 most influential men to have made things better for working parents, has twice been selected by Thinkers 50 as one of the “world’s top 50 business thinkers,” was recently honored by the Families and Work Institute with the Work Life Legacy Award, and is one of 2014's top 10 HR Most Influential International Thinkers, and named in Harvard Business Review's ideas that shaped managment.